zack/bee_Incremental/README.md

 6. Add "game saved" message after saving locally.
     1. message fades after n seconds
 7. Fix button/gatherer functions to permit more than 1 gathering per call.
     1. Consider recursion
 8. Add flavor text to resources / gatherers / buttons / everything

-Game direction:
 The enjoyment of this game ought to be:
 1. Discovering new resources / structures
 2. Planning to unlock new resources / structures
 3. Hive growth